Announcing the new suite of Statsig Javascript SDKs

 Comparisons via Bundlephobia

 Now, each of these packages share a common interface and only swap out the in memory store and evaluation, while supporting a similar API signature, and with shared batched logger for event and exposure logging, shared network class for initialization and event logging, and even a shared interface to use either the “remote evaluation” or “local evaluation” with the new @statsig/react-bindings.
-This also allows us to add first party supported bindings for other frameworks more easily - we’re working on angular now, and vue after that.

-We intend the hold the line on package size for the core @statsig/js-client SDK.
+We intend to hold the line on package size for the core @statsig/js-client SDK.
 We’re still tweaking to get it below 10KB (compressed), where you will always be able to get feature gating, experimentation, and event logging.

-One of the major learnings we had from our client SDKs was customers not wanting to take a dependency on a network request to Statsig before rendering their app.
-I don’t think I would, if I were using Statsig on my website or app either.
 Over time, we added ways to bootstrap the client SDK from a server SDK, or deterministically hit cache only without asynchronous initialization.
 Now, we’ve taken that pattern further, inspired by our server data adapters.

 The SDK can get its values from many places - a local client cache, a network request, or a set of generated values from a Statsig server SDK.
 These are all encapsulated in the dataAdapter you can set on the StatsigClient, or just use the one that comes packaged with the SDK.

 If you want the most updated values without an additional network request to Statsig, we continue to recommend bootstrapping via a server SDK.
-And as a last resort, you can of course initialize asynchronously via a network request.

-Subscriptions and Callbacks
+Subscriptions and callbacks

 One of the common patterns we started to get feature requests for was the ability to hook into different SDK lifecycle events like when the internal values were updated, or callbacks for each evaluation.
 Each time we had a request like this, we used to add a parameter somewhere to handle it.
 Now, you can use the ClientEventEmitter to subscribe to the events you want callbacks for, and we have a scalable way to add more as we go.